pagopa/devportal-docs-translations/docs/dENRz4i1Qo2IiXKqxptF/README.md

 This version of the SACI (Implementation specifications of payment, remittance and reporting identification codes) describes the features that are current or that are part of the aforementioned evolution path.

 {% hint style="info" %}
-For all specifications related to existing or previous features and not covered in this document \[refer to version 2.0.0]\(https://app.gitbook.com/o/KXYtsf32WSKm6ga638R3/s/E6d6iTzjBzUfzNoZjadZ/)
+For all specifications related to existing or previous features and not covered in this document \[refer to version 2.0.0 (in Italian)]\(https://developer.pagopa.it/it/pago-pa/guides/saci/2.0.0)
 {% endhint %}